 If the "group" of foreign entertainers does not constitute a corporation, or other entity, then the "group" is not the beneficial owner of the income.
 In this situation, the beneficial owners of the income are the nonresident alien individuals who comprise the "group."
 Each of the nonresident alien individuals in the group is a beneficial owner of the income and may claim a tax treaty benefit on either Form W-8BEN or Form 8233.

-A nonresident alien individual and a foreign corporation are beneficial owners of income who can apply for and receive a TIN (Taxpayer Identification Number).
-A group of individuals that is not incorporated or is not some other entity that would be required to include the amount paid in gross income under Internal Revenue Code section 61 is not a beneficial owner of income for tax purposes, and therefore cannot be eligible for a tax treaty benefit.
+A nonresident alien individual and a foreign corporation are beneficial owners of income who can apply for and receive a TIN.
+A group of individuals that is not incorporated or is not some other entity that would be required to include the amount paid in gross income is not a beneficial owner of income for tax purposes, and therefore cannot be eligible for a tax treaty benefit.
 The IRS has correctly rejected all Forms 8233 submitted by such persons.
-The following statutory exceptions to mandatory withholding also apply to nonresident athletes and entertainers.